Updated June 2023

 - Who the tenant can contact with any questions

-Most landlords like yourself have likely noticed throughout this guide that going through the eviction process is complicated and, at times, grueling.
+One thing that should be clear from this guide is that when you are dealing with a tenant reluctant to leave, the process of obtaining an eviction can be long, grueling, and expensive.
 Not every landlord will want to deal with this process, and some may even be willing to lose money to avoid eviction procedures.

-Instead of losing money or getting stuck in the eviction court system, some landlords offer cash for keys to the tenants in residence.
+An alternative approach to the eviction court system that some landlords use is to offer cash for keys to the tenants in residence.

-In the cash for keys method, a landlord pays a flat fee to the tenant in exchange for their keys.
+In the cash for keys method, a landlord pays a flat fee to the tenant in exchange for return of their keys.
 Often, tenants who do not want to leave the property can be enticed to make a faster exit with this method.
-While you cannot force them to take this option, it is often cheaper than going through the entire eviction process, so it is worth asking.
+While you cannot force them to accept this option, it’s often less expensive than going through the entire eviction process, so it is worth asking.

 Eviction without a lease is a situation that landlords never want to end up in.
 While cash for keys can speed up the process, the best way to avoid eviction is to make sure you always have a lease in place and screen all tenants before signing an agreement with them.